dvera/riskreport/biomarker/gfap.md

 ## GFAP

-"Glial Fibrillary Acidic Protein, found in brain and spinal cord.
-Marker for brain injury and neurological disease."
+Glial Fibrillary Acidic Protein is found in the brain and spinal cord and is a marker for brain injury and neurological disease.

 <div style="display: flex; flex-direction: column; gap: 10px;">